-In 2016 HRH Princess Michael of Kent presented her with The President and Vice Presidents' Choice Award for the Best Work of Art in the Society of Women Artists Annual Exhibition, Mall Galleries, London.
+In 2016 she was elected Member of the Society of Women Artists (SWA) and HRH Princess Michael of Kent presented her with The President and Vice Presidents' Choice Award for the Best Work of Art in the Annual Exhibition, Mall Galleries, London.

 1998 MA Fine Arts: Painting, Cardiff University